magicblock-labs/private-payments-demo/README.md

 - **User identification** by making the user sign a challenge before interacting with the PER.
 - **Query filtering** based on the identification and onchain permission metadata defined by the program.

-The API of the PER is made to be as transparent as possible for developers: after identifying the user, the middleware returns a token to use in the URL and then simply interact with the PER as if it was a normal RPC (except unauthorized requests will fail).
+The API of the PER is made to be as transparent as possible for developers: after identifying the user, the middleware returns a token to use in the URL and then simply interact with the PER as if it were a normal RPC (except unauthorized requests will fail).

 ### Onchain Demonstration Program

-This simple onchain program lets user:
+This simple onchain program lets users:
 1. **Create deposit** accounts for anyone
 2. **Deposit and withdraw** from their own deposit account
 3. **Delegate and undelegate** to a private ephemeral rollup